nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_2.md

     2. on a new line, add a comment with `#`, e.g., `# This is my first edit!`

-    3. save the change by hitting `control` key and `o` key. `nano` will ask if you want to save the file as 'Snakefile'.
+    3. save the change by hitting `control` key and `o` key. `nano` will ask if you want to save the file as "Snakefile".
 We want to keep the same file name, so hit `return` key.

     4. exit `nano` by hitting `control` key and `x` key.